objektwerks/healthcharts/README.md

 HealthCharts
 ------------
->Healthcharts is an open source project that provides useful health charts sourced by csv/txt files.
+>Healthcharts is an open source project that provides useful health charts sourced by csv/txt files,
+>using Swing, Flatlaf, MigLayout, JFreeChart, Ox and Scala 3.

 Charts
 ------